Part 2: Solutions

 5

-Turn everyday life in Malaysia into a place for English output
+Turn Everyday Life in Malaysia into a Place for English Output

-• Chatting with Grab drivers
+• Chatting with a Grab driver

-• Ordering at restaurants
+• Ordering at a restaurant

-• Greeting condominium staff
+• Greeting the condominium staff

-โ†’ Compare Malaysia โ€” List of Extracurricular Activities
+โ†’ Kuraberu Malaysia: List of Extracurricular Activities

-School is the 'stage.'
-Butthe results depend on how you use that stage.
+School is the "stage."
+Butthe results depend on how you use that stage

 ๐Ÿ“–